 - i.
 A candidate sits the BCS paper and CCA at first attempt in the first sitting in M4Y1 but has an acute illness precluding them from sitting the PPS paper.
 They pass the BCS and CCA, and following approval of a mitigating circumstances application, are allowed to take the PPS in the next sitting which they pass.
 They have passed all assessments at a first attempt, so this counts as a single (split) attempt at the set of assessments. - ii.
+A candidate sits the BCS paper at first attempt in the first sitting in M4 Y1 but has an acute illness precluding them from sitting the PPS paper.
+They fail the BCS, and following approval of a mitigating circumstances application, are allowed to take the BCS and PPS papers in the next sitting.
+They pass both BCS and PPS in the second sitting, and as the BCS element is a second attempt within a sitting, they will have been deemed to have passed both BCS and PPS at second attempt. - iii.
 A candidate sits the BCS and PPS paper and CCA at first attempt in the first sitting in M4Y1.
 They pass BCS and CCA, but fail PPS which they opt to take at the 2nd sitting that academic year.
 They fail PPS again on their 2nd attempt, meaning they have failed the Knowledge domain at the 2nd attempt and are required to repeat the year in full for a 3rd Discretionary attempt.